Age by itself shouldn’t affect oral health

 - Since most tap water contains fluoride, it can help prevent tooth decay no matter how old you are.
 If you’re averse to tap water, you can also buy fluoride supplements

 - In addition to the risk for lung cancer and heart disease, smoking increases problems with gum disease, tooth decay, and tooth loss

-- Visit Dr. Dennis Wells at Nashville Center for Aesthetic Dentistry on a regular schedule for dental check-ups, cleanings and oral exams.
+- Visit Dr. Dennis Wells at Nashville Aesthetic Dentistry – Dennis J. Wells, DDS on a regular schedule for dental check-ups, cleanings and oral exams.